gchq/sleeper/docs/common-problems-and-their-solutions.md

 ## Out of memory error from standard ingest tasks

 Presently the implementation is based on Arrow.
 Previously it used an array list, and will work differently if that is used.
-Also see documentation on the [record batch types](design/ingest-record-batch-types.md).
+See details including how to configure this in the documentation on [record batch types](design/ingest-record-batch-types.md).
+To change the configuration, use the administration client described in the [deployment guide](deployment-guide.md#sleeper-administration-client).

 ### Arrow implementation

-#### One record doesn't fit into the whole batch buffer

-This would occur if a single record is very large.
-An error is thrown when the record is written.
-This can be resolved by expanding the batch buffer size.
-Alternatively, it may be possible to break the records into more manageable chunks.
+There are several cases that may occur, with different potential solutions adjusting the configuration.

 #### Vector of indexes doesn't fit in the working buffer